-In the fall of 2017, Shaya was fired by the Besh Restaurant Group and opened Pomegranate Hospitality Group.
+In the fall of 2017, Shaya left the Besh Restaurant Group and opened Pomegranate Hospitality Group.
 Saba - meaning grandfather in Hebrew - is the flagship restaurant from Shaya and Pomegranate Hospitality Group.
 Saba opened its doors May 4, at the corner of Magazine Street and Nashville Avenue. and has already become the hottest reservation in town.

 Similar to Shaya, Saba is a modern Israeli eatery with influences that stem from the Middle East, Europe and North Africa, Saba reflects a collection of moments where food and culture have crossed paths, offering a taste of this ever-evolving cuisine.

 It's hard not to compare the two restaurants, as the menus aren't that different.
 Chef Shaya brought along Zachary Engel, who won a James Beard Rising Star award as the chef de cuisine at Shaya and is now Pomegranate's culinary director.
 And yes - the pita bread also came along.
 According to Shaya, the pita cooked at Saba is actually better!

 The hummus, apparently, is also better.
 And it can be topped with blue crab, wild mushrooms or lamb with pickled apricots.
 A selection of caviar is served with potato chips at Saba.
 And the family-style entrees include red snapper with green tahini and harissa-roasted chicken.

 Saba also uses plenty of local products.
 The gelato is from Piccola on Freret Street.
 Blue Oak BBQ in Mid-City is making Saba's pastrami.
 And Humble Bagel will bake the bagels for the weekend brunch that, with its smoked fish and chopped liver, is a homage to New York City delis.

 View Pita Bread Being Made in the Pita Café